4 November 2022 (Updated 31 August 2023)

 Climate-related scenarios can help a company and its investors understand how climate-related events and their associated risks and opportunities may impact the company’s business model, strategy and financial performance over time.
-Scenario analysis can range from narrative descriptions to quantitative information using detailed models.
+Scenario analysis can be complex and can range from narrative descriptions to quantitative information using detailed models.

-The ISSB will provide guidance on the type of analysis that would be appropriate for different types of company.
-It will base this on the company’s exposure to climate-related risks and the skills and resources available, and build on existing materials developed by the TCFD2.
+The type of analysis that is appropriate for different types of company will differ based on the company’s exposure to climate-related risks and the skills and resources it has available.

-When determining the inputs to its analysis, a company would need to consider all ‘reasonable and supportable information that is available at the reporting date without undue cost or effort’.
+When determining the inputs to its analysis, a company considers all ‘reasonable and supportable information that is available at the reporting date without undue cost or effort’.
 This means that scenario analysis could range from narrative descriptions to quantitative information, with an expectation that disclosures improve over time.

-The ISSB also agreed that a company would need to disclose how it uses scenario analysis to identify its climate-related risks and opportunities – creating a feedback loop.
+Companies will also disclose how they use scenario analysis to identify climate-related risks – creating a feedback loop.

 What’s the impact?

-Companies would need to assess what reasonable and supportable information they can access in order to undertake scenario analysis.
+Companies will need to assess what reasonable and supportable information they can access to undertake scenario analysis.
 For example, a company identifying lower gross exposure to climate-related risks could use a simpler method of analysis than a company facing greater climate-related risks that pose significant threats to the feasibility of its business model in the future.